mattgreenfield/api-dev-test/README.md

 # javascript-api-test
 Test for Front end developer candidates.
-When you start the test, create a branch off of master that you will name after you and when you are done create a pull request assigned to Clara Grant or Dan Pickford.
+When you start the test, create a branch off of master that you will name after you and when you are done create a pull request assigned to Clara Grant or James Baker.
 Good luck!

 # Story
 The quarterly review of the company is upon us and we need to find beers for everyone!
 There's 30 people expected to go and we want a good variety of beers but also a good amount of pale ales.